campoy/docker-go1.3/README.md

 Docker image providing the Go compiler and tools for go1.3.
 It also includes git and mercurial to make `go get` work out of the box.

+The image is on the docker registry as [francesc/golang:1.3](https://registry.hub.docker.com/u/francesc/golang/).

 To build the image:

 	$ docker build -t francesc/golang:1.3 github.com/campoy/docker-go1.3